Selling your southern nest?

 Owning U.S. real estate is not without its complications, especially when it comes time to sell.
 While the above covers some crucial points to consider, getting deeper professional advice from a cross-border tax advisor is highly recommended.
 With the right guidance, you can make the transition home both smooth and financially sound.

-* National Bank HISA (as of Oct 30, 2025).
+* National Bank HISA (as of February 25, 2026).
 Rates shown are subject to change.

-National Bank Financial Wealth Management is a trademark used by National Bank Financial Inc. (NBF).
-NBF Inc. is an indirect wholly owned subsidiary of National Bank of Canada.
-National Bank of Canada is a public company listed on the Toronto Stock Exchange (TSX: NA).
+The opinions expressed do not necessarily reflect those of NBF.
 The particulars contained herein were obtained from sources we believe to be reliable, but are not guaranteed by us and may be incomplete.
-The opinions expressed are based upon our analysis and interpretation of these particulars and are not to be construed as a solicitation or offer to buy or sell the securities that may be mentioned herein.
-National Bank Financial is a member of the Canadian Investor Protection Fund (CIPF).
+The opinions expressed consider a number of factors including our analysis and interpretation of these particulars, such as historical data, and are not to be construed as a solicitation or offer to buy or sell the securities mentioned herein.
+Unit values and returns will fluctuate and past performance is not necessarily indicative of future performance.

 Share this: